Best-Kept Secrets of Professional Painters

 Paint the Trim First, Then the Ceilings and Walls

 Finally, the answer we’ve all been waiting for.
-Pros usually follow a certain order when painting a room.
-They paint the trim first, then the ceiling, then the walls.
+Professional painters usually follow a certain order when painting a room.
+They paint the trim first (the Bucket Edge is a must-have tool that leaves trim and other surfaces untouched while painting), then the ceiling, then the walls.
 That’s because it’s easier (and faster) to tape off the trim than to tape off the walls.
 And you certainly don’t want to tape them both off.

 When painting the trim, you don’t have to be neat.
 Just concentrate on getting a smooth finish on the wood.
 Don’t worry if the door and trim paint gets slopped onto the walls.
 You’ll cover it later when painting walls.
 Once the trim is completely painted and dry (at least 24 hours), tape it off (using an “easy release” painter’s tape), then paint the ceiling, then continue on to wall painting.

 Lap marks are those ugly stripes caused by uneven layers of paint buildup, a common problem when wall painting.
 They occur when you roll over paint that’s already partly dry.
 (In warm, dry conditions, latex paint can begin to stiffen in less than a minute) Avoid lap marks by maintaining a “wet edge,” so each stroke of your roller overlaps the previous stroke before the paint begins to dry.